 While most people won’t have trouble with their wisdom teeth, these are often removed during (@oralsurgery ) oral surgery to prevent more serious issues like an abscess.

-Wisdom teeth usually start to surface in a person’s late teen years and into their early 20s.
-Many times, they become impacted as they begin to emerge, growing sideways into the neighboring teeth or angled forward.
+Wisdom teeth usually start to surface during a person’s late teen years and into their early 20s.
+They often begin to make an impact as they begin to emerge, growing sideways into the neighboring teeth or angled forward.
 Partially erupted teeth may present other issues as these teeth are difficult to care for and clean.

-Then, the target tooth will then be uplifted using an elevator and then removed from the patient’s mouth with forceps.
-The performing dentist will perform this process gently so as not to break the tooth during extraction.
-This type of removal is performed for those patients whose teeth have erupted already.
+Then, the target tooth will be uplifted using an elevator and removed from the patient’s mouth with forceps.
+The dentist will perform this process gently to not break the tooth during extraction.
+This type of removal is done for those patients whose teeth have erupted already.

 Often, the tooth will be sectioned to handle the extraction.
 This type of surgery is performed for those patients whose teeth have not yet erupted or who have additional issues like large or curved roots.

 Your encounter with oral surgery will vary based on how complex the extraction performed is.